New – CRISPR and other Resources

 Arrayed cDNA Library

 A human and mouse mixed genome wide collection is available for screening.
-The libraries covers about 16,000 genes and is a consolidated version of the expressable clones from the MGC collection of full length cDNA clones.
-These clones are in the pSPORT6 expression vector which uses the CMV promotor to drive the expression of the insert.
+The libraries covers about 16,000 genes and is a consolidated version of the expressible clones from the MGC collection of full length cDNA clones.
+These clones are in the pSPORT6 expression vector which uses the CMV promoter to drive the expression of the insert.
 We can as well customize libraries to your requirements as needed.

 Yeast Knockout Collection

 A genome wide set of non-essential knockout mutants of yeast is available for screening in both mating types (alpha and A).
 The strain collections have been condensed into 384 well plates to facilitate high throughput screening.
 We have successfully used this library as well for synthetic genetic array screens.